nxt-insurance/nxt_http_client/README.md

 ### register_defaults

 Register default request options on the class level.
+Available options are `request_options` that are passed directly to the underlying Typhoeus Request.
+Then there is `base_url` and `x_request_id_proc`.

 ### register_response_handler